 Participants are expected to be competent navigators, willing and able to use their map + compass to navigate, particularly in the event of poor visibility.
-In the event of atrocius weather we have a Plan B route fully reccied with only 1800m height gain, and a highest point of 400m.
+Please also download the GPX file.
+In the event of atrocious weather we have a Plan B route fully reccied, with 2000m height gain, and a highest point of 400m.

 Aberdyfi is situated on the coast at the south end of Snowdonia National Park, between Barmouth and Aberystwyth.
 It is less than 2 hours drive from Chester and 90 mins from Shrewsbury.
 LL35 0NR for your sat nav.
 Nearest airports are Liverpool, Manchester & Birmingham.